 What’s more, is that Prodigy users receive tools to configure how the abandoned cart emails interact with customers as they leave the checkout area.

 - Send to anyone who left the checkout or only email subscribers who abandon

 - Send an email after a certain period of time

 Afterwards, you’re welcome to customize the actual content and styling of the abandoned cart email using simple HTML, CSS, and dynamic tags.

 View the complete Prodigy checkout documentation here for more information on customizing the checkout module.

 Get Started with Prodigy’s Customizable Checkout Module and Completely Free Ecommerce Platform

-Create a free account today to experience Prodigy’s revolutionary, free eCommerce platform built specifically for WordPress developers, designers, and agencies.
+Create a free account today to experience Prodigy’s revolutionary, free eCommerce platform built specifically for the WordPress community.
 You can learn more about the platform here.
 Feel free to contact the Prodigy team by phone, email, or start a chat if you have any questions.